The dawn chill of autumn,

 Let me feel the peace that comes with fullness

-Be the flame of autumn in this changing, chilling world
+Be my Flame of Autumn in this changing, chilling world,